ewels/nf-core-website/CODE_OF_CONDUCT.md

 Our Safety Officers are Saba Nafees, Cris Tuñí, and Michael Heuer.

-nf-core is a young and growing community that welcomes contributions from anyone with a shared vision for [Open Science Policies](https://www.fosteropenscience.eu/taxonomy/term/8).
+nf-core is a young and growing community that welcomes contributions from anyone with a shared vision for https://www.fosteropenscience.eu/taxonomy/term/8.
 Open science policies encompass inclusive behaviours and we strive to build and maintain a safe and inclusive environment for all individuals.

 We have therefore adopted this CoC, which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.
 Workspaces include but are not limited to Slack, meetings on Zoom, gather.town, YouTube live etc.